particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Authentication tokens 2024-11-13

+Updated information about using an authentication token query parameters, which will be not be allowed for security reasons.
+Only an Authorization header should be used.
+This change only affects newly created accounts.

+Also updated the version of particle-api-js used by the docs itself to 11.1.1.

 ### Tethering script 2024-11-07

 Updated the [tethering reference](/reference/device-os/tethering/) with a script to simplify installation on a Raspberry Pi.